Shekhar2298/Laravel_php_Project/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# User Registration System
+This project is a simple user registration system implemented using PHP and Laravel.
+It includes a web interface for users to register, view customer data, and perform CRUD operations on customer records.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: